Here are sample rubrics for you to use and adapt to your search.

 – What would constitute a low, medium or high ranking within each area?

-– Assessment criteria should focus on applicants’ knowledge, experience, and expertise, as well as on their potential for future contributions, not on demographic or identity markers.
+– Assessment criteria should focus on applicants’ qualifications, such as knowledge, skills, experience, and expertise, and/or their potential for future contributions, not on actual or perceived protected characteristics.

-– Be careful not to use DEI assessment criteria as a proxy for rating applicants’ identities, based either on their self-disclosures in application materials or on the committee’s assumptions.
+– Be careful not to use any assessment criteria as a proxy for assessing applicants’ identities or protected characteristics, based either on their self-disclosures in application materials or on the committee’s assumptions.